wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 		The process of **differentiation** naturally implies the recognition of **inequality**—the recognition that what is **"A"** is **not** the other potential states or dimensions.
 			This **formal mechanism** of differentiation, which begins with asserting **identity** through **equality**, includes the implicit negation of other possible states or dimensions.
 				 This is how the differentiated state is **recognized** as distinct from what it is not.
+##### The First-Level Reduction of the Degrees of Freedom
+This First-Level Definition constrains some dimension from the what it is not.
+	These bounds reduce the Degrees of Freedom.
+		Without constraints, there would be no limits, and without limits, nothing can be defined or distinguished.
+			With no discernment there is only [[#The Absolute Degrees of Freedom|Absolute Degrees of Freedom]].
+				The First-Level Differentiation constrains the Absolute into Infinite via the imposition of boundaries.

+Remember, **Definition** is what **shapes** identity by imposing constraints, boundaries, limitations on what an Identity is equated to be.
+	Identity only emerges within a boundary—a constraint that excludes all other possibilities.
+		**The Definition binds an Identity to specific "properties" and excludes it from being those not within those constrained bounds.**
-#### The Identity of the First Differentiation as the First Dimension
+#### The First-Level Definition (of the First Differentiation)
+When defining a **discernment** or any abstract differentiated state, the process is not just about **recognizing** its potential for variance but also about **formally stating** what it **is** and what it **is not** (i.e. defining).
+	The process of **equality**—asserting **A = A**—is a formal way to instantiate that **discernment**.
+		This act of equating something to itself allows it to be recognized as a distinct state, separate from everything else.
+##### The First-Level Identity
 This initial differentiation creates an **identity**.
-It is an identity that arises from the **act of distinguishing** one state from another.
-	 In other words, it embodies the **essence of duality**—the simultaneous presence of "this" and "that," "0" and "1."
+	The core property of this initial/fundamental differentiated state is embodiment of the **essence of duality**—the simultaneous presence of "this" and "that," "0" and "1."
+		**I.e. The core property is "this" and not "that".**
+			That is, its core property can be simply represented by a "$1$".
+				Where the single property is the definition of the identity itself.

+I.e. **At this First-Level, the Identity is $\LARGE \equiv$ Inherent Property of Itself.**
 	This identity is abstract and fundamental because it serves as the **groundwork** for all further differentiation.
 		It is the "first step" that allows for more complex structures, properties, and identities to emerge.

+Remember that despite being defined as a simple binary property, this identity itself, is still potential.
+	That potential being the potential for variance within itself.
+#####  The First Dimension: The First-Level Identity
 An Identity is **shaped by the kind of potential it uniquely represents**.
-	We call this abstract potential of variance, a Dimension.
+	We call this abstract potential of variance, a [[Axes and Dimensions|Dimension]].
 		 Here, the **dimension** represents the fundamental ability to **distinguish** or **change** between states - it is an intrinsic "difference".
 			Therefore, this dimension is a **differentiated state** on its own because it encapsulates the primary **potential for change**—the existence of a "difference" between two relational states.
 				In abstract terms, this first dimension embodies the **concept of distinction**, which is a foundational property that enables all further differentiation and definition.
-					Before a differentiation is used in the definition of a more complex state, its identity is defined **by its inherent property**.
+					Before a differentiation is used in the definition of a more complex state, its identity is defined **by its own inherent property**.
 						 It is not yet bound to specific constraints or configurations; it simply **"exists"** as a potentiality, an abstract foundation upon which more complex forms can be built.

 In this framework, the act of differentiation—splitting into "this" and "that"—introduces the **first dimension**.